Stellantis/stellantis.github.io/webportal/v2-1-overview-privacy.md

 # WEBPORTAL API

-According to this setting some APIs could be available or not within Webportal v2 API.
+According to this setting some API could be available or not within Webportal v2 API.

 In Webportal v2 [references]({{site.baseurl}}/webportal/v2/api-reference/list/#article), you can find icons related to each API required permission: